gisisfun/fun_with_gnaf/README.md

 If the person providing the address prefers a different or better suburn to used for their mail deliveries other than the rela suburb this list can narrow down what the corrected addres should be recorded.

-**'X' Does Not Always Mark the Spot**
+**Not All Locations Are Actual Locations**

-Matching your cleaned address to the correct address record with a corresponding latitude and longitude is not the end of the journey.
-The location defined by a latitude and longitude are provided for official records (completeness) at worst and reflect the place they are describing at best (accuracy as a relative term).
+Once you have certainty that the correct address record with a corresponding latitude and longitude has been chosen a better understanding of why some latitude and longitude locations where misrepresented (the dot is in the wrong place on the map and/or on the ground).

 Survey methodology is used to collect and manage location data and positional accuracy issues.
 The methodology provides that the location and some kind of description defining the tolerance of postional error of the collected location.